the site for finding a nursing job worldwide

 • The Cover letter must not have any spelling or typing errors.
 Have it read by someone else and checked before you send it.

-• Is is important to get the hiring manager's name so that you can address your application to a specific person.
-If you send your resumes uninvited to the personnel department, make every attempt to find his details .
+• Is is important to get the hiring manager's name so that you can address your application to a particular person.
+If you send your resumes uninvited to the personnel department, make every attempt to find his details.
 Sometimes a phone call will give you the information about who makes the hiring decisions.
-Be sure the person's name is spelled correctly and that you have his or her correct title.
+Be sure you spell person's name correctly and that you have his or her correct title.
 Address the person with his or her proper social title, e.g. "Mr.," "Ms.," "Mrs.," "Miss," "Dr.," or "Professor."
 Keep the Cover Letter formal and to the point.

-• Write the Cover Letter in your own words and do not use a standardized "copied format letter".
+• Write the Cover Letter in your words and do not use a standardized "copied format letter."
 Do not be chatty or too personal: Keep it formal!
-In order to be effective, the Cover Letter should transmit and highlight your relevant experience, knowledge, enthusiasm, and focus on the potential job in a logical and systematic manner.
-Group the items you specifically want to address and be concise within each paragraph.
+To be effective, the Cover Letter should transmit and highlight your relevant experience, knowledge, enthusiasm, and focus on the potential job in a logical and systematic manner.
+Group the items you specifically want to address and be concise within each paragraph

-• Do not use slang, "Internet jargon ", or other expressions which some people consider "natural" (as opposed to academic or formal!).
-Today, many employers are seriously concerned about the "sloppy" and inappropriate use of language.
+• Do not use slang, "Internet jargon," or other expressions which some people consider "natural" (as opposed to academic or formal!).
+Today, many employers are gravely concerned about the "sloppy" and inappropriate use of language.
 They may deduce, once you become an employee, you will communicate using inappropriate language.
-On the other hand, do not use words you picked from the Thesaurus without being absolutely sure that you understand their proper meaning and the context in which a word or expression is used.
+On the other hand, do not use words you picked from the Thesaurus without being entirely sure that you understand their proper meaning and the context in which one uses a word or expression.
 If you are not sure about your grammar, there are books you can purchase.
-If you submit an application for an international job, remember that writing styles and grammar differs from one English speaking country to another.
+If you submit an application for an international job, remember that writing styles and grammar differ from one English-speaking country to another.

-• Indicate in your Cover Letter that you have acquired some knowledge about the company and/or the industry.
+• Indicate in your Cover Letter that you have acquired some knowledge about the company and the industry.
 Do some research before you write the resume and the cover letter.
-But keep the communication of this knowledge within clearly defined limits.
-The purpose of showing your potential employer that you know something about them, is to make it clear, that you did not pick the company at random.
+However, keep the communication of this knowledge within clearly defined limits.
+Showing your potential employer that you know something about them is to make it clear, that you did not pick the company at random.
 You want to show the hiring manager, that you know who they are and that you have deliberately chosen them!

 Resume Writers, Resume Appraisers and why they are useful and worth their money

 We thought long and hard about this question!
-After all, "everyone can write a resume", so, why use someone else who is not familiar with your particular circumstances and who does not know your ambitions job wise?
-Maybe, the answer is in this very sentence: In your own eagerness to present yourself in the best possible light to a future employer, you overlook what the employer sees or wants to see from you!
-You present in your resume what you want, rather than what the employer requires or what he is looking for.
+After all, "everyone can write a resume," so, why use someone else who is not familiar with your particular circumstances and who does not know your ambitions job wise?
+Maybe, the answer is in this very sentence: In your eagerness to present yourself in the best possible light to a future employer, you overlook what the company sees or wants to see from you!
+You present in your resume what you want, rather than what the employer requires or what he is looking.

-A professional resume writer is not the prisoner of his own representation.
-He or she looks at the task of writing a resume in a neutral fashion, dispassionate and with distance to your own past.
-As a consequence, that resume writer might see strengths and weaknesses that are not seen as important by you.
-The distance creates a balanced picture of yourself.
+A professional resume writer is not the prisoner of his representation.
+He or she looks at the task of writing a resume neutrally, dispassionate and with distance to your past.
+As a consequence, that resume writer might see strengths and weaknesses that you will not see as important.
+The distance the resume writer has creates a balanced picture of yourself.

 Specialist Resume Writing Services